Four-dimensional Gravity on a Covariant Noncommutative Space: Four-dimensional Einstein gravity as a gauge theory

 \section{Four-dimensional Einstein gravity as a gauge theory}

-An alternative way to recover the celebrated results of the theory of general relativity is to approach the whole concept from a gauge-theory point of view.
+An alternative way to recover the celebrated results of the theory of general relativity is to approach the whole concept from a gauge-theoretic point of view.
 This undertaking began in the middle 50's \cite{Utiyama:1956sy} and kept the interest of the physicists for the next three decades \cite{Kibble:1961ba, MacDowell:1977jt, Stelle:1979aj, Ivanov:1980tw, Kibble:1985sn}.
+Gauging the Poincar\'e group leads to the Einstein-Cartan theory \cite{Hehl:1976kj}.
+In order to recover the dynamics of Einstein's gravity, one has to employ the four-dimensional de Sitter group, SO(1,4) and introduce a scalar field in its fundamental representation.
+The latter, with the appropriate potential, induces a spontaneous symmetry breaking which leads to the Einstein-Hilbert action, starting from an action of Yang-Mills type \cite{Stelle:1979aj,Kibble:1985sn}.
+In ref. \cite{MacDowell:1977jt}, a similar approach is followed gauging the de Sitter group and considering constraints on the curvature tensors for the final action (see also \cite{Freund:1986ws}).
+Accordingly, four-dimensional Einstein's gravity can be formulated as a gauge theory, but not as a pure ISO(1,3) gauge theory.
 Here we recall the whole idea since it is of central importance in our present project.
 Therefore, in this section, we briefly present the whole construction of the four-dimensional Einstein gravity as a gauge theory, in order to make this project complete and self-contained.

 In the gauge-theory approach of the four-dimensional gravity, at first, one has to consider the vielbein formulation of general relativity.
 The gauge theory is constructed on the four-dimensional Minkowski spacetime, $\text{M}^4$, and the gauge group is the Poincar\'e group, ISO(1,3).
 The choice of the Poincar\'e group as the symmetry group is very reasonable, as it is the isometry group of the Minkowski spacetime.
 The generators of the group satisfy the following commutation relations: